-- Add to your arsenal a “low box,” and extra diabetes supplies
+- Create a “low box” and include extra diabetes supplies

-Remember that students with T1D are entitled to accommodations that allow for full T1D management while in the classroom, but parents need to work with educators to ensure their child’s health and education needs are being met.
+Remember that students with type 1 diabetes (T1D) are legally entitled to accommodations that allow for full T1D management while in the classroom, but parents need to work with educators to ensure their child’s health and education needs are being met.
 See what resources are available and useful to you and your student!

 The more open a relationship you have with your school, the more comfortable you will feel.
 Everyone who supervises your child, from the playground attendant to the bus driver, should be in the loop.
 At times, it will be up to you to explain the ins and outs of T1D to education professionals.
 It’s a good idea to provide emergency supplies (such as juice boxes and glucose tabs) so that each of these people have them at all times.